sparkfun/SparkFun_u-blox_UBX_HLA/README.md

 # u-blox UBX Analyzer

-A Logic2 High Level Analyzer for the u-blox UBX protocol
+A Logic2 High Level Analyzer for the u-blox UBX protocol.
+Also supports NMEA and RTCM.

 ![Screen shot 1](./Screenshot_1.png)